eldun/eldun.github.io/_drafts/rt-part-3.md

 };
 ```

-At this point, we can create textured materials by replacing `const color& albedo` with a pointer to our new `Texture` class:
+At this point, we can create textured materials by replacing `const Vec3& albedo` with a pointer to our new `Texture` class:

 `Material.h`:
 ```cpp